Akord-com/vault-template/README.md

 # Vault Template SDK

-The Akord Protocol provides developers with composable and extensible on storage vaults.
-The protocols is combined from cryptographic primatives to construct a vault that can be public/private, maintains revision history for files, key rotation for members you join/leave, and much more.
+The Akord Protocol provides developers with composable and extensible on chain storage vaults.
+The protocol combines cryptographic primatives to construct a vault that can be public/private, maintains revision history for files, key rotation for members you join/leave, and much more.

+Built on the Arweave blockchain, Akord Vault provides a 'pay up front' option for long term storage the option to be private or public.

-While the Akord Protocol is a web3 project, it can be used with web3 DApps, web2 SaaS platforms, Enterprise back offices, and more.
+Akord Protocol is a Web3 project.
+It can be used with Web3 DApps, Web2 SaaS platforms, Enterprise back offices, and more.

 The Vault Template SDK is a quick start to working with the Akord Protocol and Vaults.